Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 CSU chairman Markus Söder was long seen as a strong contender to replace Angela Merkel as a conservative chancellor.
-But after a power struggle with CDU head Armin Laschet, he stepped aside.
+But then, after a power struggle with CDU head Armin Laschet, he stepped aside.

-Bavarian State Premier Markus Söder bowed out of the contest to be the conservative CDU/CSU bloc's candidate to succeed Chancellor Angela Merkel in Germany's September general election.
+Back in April Bavarian State Premier Markus Söder bowed out of the contest to be the conservative CDU/CSU bloc's candidate to succeed Chancellor Angela Merkel in Germany's September general election.

 Few German politicians have seen their fortunes rise in public opinion during the coronavirus crisis as much as Markus Söder, Bavaria’s state premier and head of the Christian Social Union (CSU), the conservative Bavarian allies to Angela Merkel's Christian Democratic Union (CDU).
 As the chair to the council of state premiers, he has played a prominent part in crisis meetings.